Federal Criminal Police Office (Germany): Leadership

 The BKA is headed by three top executives, a chief (Präsident des Bundeskriminalamtes) and two vice-chiefs (Vizepräsidnet beim Bundeskriminalamt), which in German BKA-lingo are referred to as "Amtsleitung", to be translated into 'agency management'.

 The chief of the BKA is a political civil servant, who is appointed by the President of Germany upon recommendation from the Minister of the Interior and the cabinet.
-He or she can be provisionally retired by the federal president, as stipulated in §54 of the Law on Federal Civil Servants.
+The chied can be provisionally retired by the federal president, as stipulated in §54 of the Law on Federal Civil Servants.
 The post is graded as B9 in the payscale for federal civil servants (which is the same as a lieutenant general or a vice admiral in the armed forces).